new genuary: introducing vicki king | read | i-D

 Vicki King

 I'm from a small village on the outskirts of Leicestershire, three generations of my family have lived there.
-Its pretty but most of the time there I was planning some sort of escape.
-I didn't particularly get on well with the structure of school and left quite young.
+It's pretty, but most of the time [I was] there, I was planning some sort of escape.
+I didn't get on particularly well with the structure of school and left quite young.
 I had a succession of weird jobs as a teenager, one of them in a pathology lab in a hospital.
-After taking some night classes and putting together some work I applied to study in London and I've been here since.
+After taking some night classes and putting together some work, I applied to study in London and I've been here since.

 How did you get into photography?

 Photography was around me before I consciously decided it was what I wanted to do.
 My dad used to take pictures and put on slide shows for us, they were like these manifestations of things I couldn't remember beamed up and shimmering on the wall; that must have gone and sat somewhere in the back of my mind.
 I had a lot of creative energy when I was growing up.
-I tried out a lot of things but discovered making pictures by accident about 8 years ago when I photographed one of my friends, who I still photograph today.
-It sounds cheesy but it was like someone turned a spot light on.
+I tried out a lot of things but discovered making pictures by accident about eight years ago when I photographed one of my friends, who I still photograph today.
+It sounds cheesy, but it was like someone turned a spotlight on.

 Styling Elodie David